andersbogsnes/ml_tooling/docs/storage.rst

 Storage
 =======

+ML Tooling provides different backends for storing trained models.
+Currently, we support local file storage, as well as Artifactory based storage.

 ArtifactoryStorage
 ------------------

 If you want to use Artifactory as a backend, first install the optional dependencies by running :code:`pip install ml_tooling['artifactory']`.

 Saving and loading an estimator from Artifactory